-- 2. Pedestrian crossings, on-road cycling lane and bicycle parking must be provided along Heather Grove Main Street. - Heather Grove Main Street should maximise short term on-street car parking to allow for convenient car parking opportunities in front of retail uses. - Heather Street Main Street should not be used for heavy vehicle movements to ensure it is a pedestrian friendly environment.
-Access for heavy vehicles should be provided from Mayfield Road. - 5.
-Heather Grove Main Street design should demonstrate water sensitive urban design initiatives which integrate storm water, groundwater and waste water management and water supply to minimise environmental impact and create an aesthetically pleasing environment. - 6.
-Heather Grove Main Street speed should be maximum of 40 km/h. - 7.
-The secondary street network should provide alternate entry points to the centre and encourage walking and cycling. - 8.
-There should be no vehicular entry on Heather Grove Main Street within the fine grain retail based activity zone. - Vehicular access to the car park areas on Heather Grove Main Street should be provided away from the core and off the secondary street network. - 10.
-Pedestrian and cycling access must be provided to the Activity Centre. - 11.
-Ensure good walkability within the Activity Centre.
+Guidelines G13 Heather Grove Main Street should maximise short term on-street car parking to allow for convenient car parking opportunities in front of retail uses.
+G14 Heather Grove Main Street should not be used for heavy vehicle movements to ensure it is a pedestrian friendly environment.
+Access for heavy vehicles should be provided from Mayfield Road.
+G15 Heather Grove Main Street design should demonstrate water sensitive urban design initiatives which integrate storm water, groundwater and waste water management and water supply to minimise environmental impact and create an aesthetically pleasing environment.
+G16 Heather Grove Main Street speed should be maximum of 40 km/h.
+G17 The secondary street network should provide alternate entry points to the centre and encourage walking and cycling.
+G18 There should be no vehicular entry on Heather Grove Main Street within the fine grain retail based activity zone.
+G19 Vehicular access to the car park areas on Heather Grove Main Street should be provided away from the core and off the secondary street network.
+G20 Ensure good walkability within the Activity Centre.

-Landscaping
+Strategies - Landscaping

-1. A community and family friendly environment should be created through appropriate plantations and street furniture.
+G21 A community and family friendly environment should be created through appropriate plantations and street furniture. ----- --

-3.2 Built Form and Landscape
+4.2 Built Form and Landscape

-3.2.1 Image, Heritage and Character
+4.2.1 Image, Heritage and Character

-- 1. Provide a high quality residential environment that: - (a) Offers a range of housing typologies and densities as shown in Table 4; - (b) Integrates with its broader surrounds to optimise resident access to existing community facilities; - (c) Provides residents with quality spaces and pedestrian connections for recreation and socialisation; and - (d) Addresses Council's Design Excellence Guide and 'City of Design' aspirations and targets. - 2.
-Works for drainage infrastructure and development purposes within areas of high sensitivity for aboriginal cultural heritage should minimise disturbance of the area.
+Provide a high quality residential environment that:

+a) Offers a range of housing typologies and densities as shown in Table 4;

+b) Integrates with its broader surrounds to optimise resident access to existing c) Provides residents with quality spaces and pedestrian connections for recreation and socialisation; and d) Addresses Council's Design Excellence Guide and 'City of Design' aspirations and targets.